-TodaysActuary is dedicated to helping actuaries at all levels climb the corporate ladder.
+TodaysActuary is dedicated to linking the very best actuaries with the very best companies.
 Whether you are looking to become a Chief Actuary or a student seeking your first job this site, and Dave, will help you make a successful transition.
-The site is loaded with good information designed for the hiring process.
+The site is loaded with great information designed to enhance the hiring process.
 From a description of the process through interview preparation and supporting documents most everything you need is here.
-Do you want to move up?
+Are you the very best?

 In the current actuarial market and for the foreseeable future finding an entry-level job will be very challenging for most.
 If you are not hired off campus interviews or have had a successful internship where they offer you a position it comes down to luck in most cases or being in the right place at the right time.
 Here's a strategy that will at least set you apart from many of your fellow job-seekers.

 Sending your resume to HR will only add to the stack of resumes they have already received and yours is going to the very bottom.
 So, once you choose the type of actuarial work you are best suited for and the geographical area go to the SoA on-line Directory and look at each actuary in the company within your search area.
 Then select the actuary who seems to be ranked the highest in the mix i.e. Chief Actuary, VP Actuarial, Director, and so on and mail and email them your resume and short cover letter.
 Both resume and cover should be one page with lots of white.
 An alternative to this method is to use your alumni guide or college directory which should have graduates listed by their type of work.
 Again, find an actuary from your school and send the resume and cover citing you are a graduate of the same school and need their help.
 There is a strong possibility they won't be in your work/geographical preference area but what is your goal?
 Your goal is to get your foot in the door no mater what.